isomerpages/govtech-gobusiness-main/pages/solutionrepo/202135719C-Employmnt-Hro-G.md

 **Description**

 Employment Hero offers a comprehensive cloud-based solution for Sinagporean businesses looking to transform their HR and payroll operations.
-Serving 300,000 businesses and more than 2 million employees globally, Employment Hero’s all-in-one solution seamlessly automates and streamlines time-consuming tasks from recruitment to CPF calculations, cutting administrative burdens by up to 48%.
-Employment Hero’s secure, ISO 27001 compliant system uses bank-level encryption, ensuring data integrity.
+Serving 300,000 businesses and more than 2 million employees globally, Employment Hero's all-in-one solution seamlessly automates and streamlines time-consuming tasks from recruitment to CPF calculations, cutting administrative burdens by up to 48%.
+Employment Hero's secure, ISO 27001 compliant system uses bank-level encryption, ensuring data integrity.

 ## Solution Packages Option(s)